nerdinand/misaka/HELP.md

 | rpredeem | Purchase a RAWR ticket

 `!gg Some Character, Alternate Character Name` starts a guessing game with two possible answers.

+`!ggex user123` will exempt user123 from the current game, not allowing them to guess.

 `!guess some character` performs a (case-insensitive) guess of "some character."
 Can be whispered.